johnkord/alerter/README.md

 ## Admin Page
 ### Logging in
 This is still a work in progress, but it works for now.
 To log in, from the admin page served at the base index of the application, open up your browser's developer console by hitting F12.
-Then, click the console tab, and enter: `document.cookie = 'ADMIN_TOKEN_HERE'`
+Then, click the console tab, and enter: `document.cookie = 'ADMIN_TOKEN_HERE'`.

+### CSRF Protection
+There's no need to worry about CSRF attacks because all backend endpoints expect the `Authorization` header, and the javascript presented by the server to the client will read the cookie set above and will set make sure all javascript initiated URL requests to have an `Authorization` header with the value `Bearer COOKIE_SET_ABOVE`.
+Another site could not forward a user to one of these backend endpoints with a correct `Authorization` header because other sites cannot read the server site's cookie.

 ## Alert Producer (write)
 An alert can be produced by making a `GET` web request to `https://ALERT_SERVER_FQDN:PORT/alerts/v1/write` using an Alerter token in the Authorization header as a Bearer token.
 Here's an example with curl's CLI: